-The legendary boot of Don Clarke, still caked with dirt from Lancaster Park - is on display here, dating back to his epic matches against the Springboks.
+The legendary boot of Don Clarke, still caked with dirt from Lancaster Park, is on display here, dating back to his epic matches against the Springboks.
 A cap from the early ‘Native’ tour to Great Britain is one of only four in existence, as most were buried with their Maori owners.
-A ball from the All Blacks’ tour of California, promoting the sport, is signed by by the team, who dominated the American side in San Francisco.
+A ball from the All Blacks’ tour of California is signed by the team which dominated the American side in San Francisco.
 A stuffed kiwi and its wooden travel case was once the mascot of the ‘Invincibles’ All Blacks team on their tour of France and Great Britain.

 There are four different zones inside the rugby museum.
-Rugby Relics is a decade by decade historical record of the sport in New Zealand, outlining how it has shaped the nation and continues to do so.
-The Discovery Library is a meditative place for researchers to delve into archives, or material from individual collections.
+Rugby Relics is a decade-by-decade historical record of the sport in New Zealand, outlining how it has shaped the nation and continues to do so.
+The Discovery Library is a meditative place for researchers to delve into the archives, or view material from individual collections.
 Rugby Tribes is a dynamic area devoted to the diversity of customs and cultures that surround rugby.
-And the Have a Go section is an interactive place where you can test your ball skills with game based challenges - leaping, kicking and tackling, and seeing how you stack up against some of history’s greatest players.
+And the Have a Go section is an interactive place where you can test your ball skills with game-based challenges — leaping, kicking and tackling, and seeing how you stack up against some of history’s greatest players.

 Upgraded for the 2011 Rugby World Cup, the museum is a place to experience sporting culture in all its glory — the first national rugby museum in the world and recognised as an important institution and resource.

 Te Manawa is tasked with preserving the heritage of the Manawatu region.
-It is home to many treasured collections of sacred Maori artifacts, and New Zealand art and history - both natural and social.
-It is divided into three key sections: Life (the museum), Art (the gallery) and Mind (science), which display a host of revolving local and international exhibits; entry to the first two is free.
+It is home to many treasured collections of sacred Maori artefacts, and New Zealand art and history — both natural and social.
+It is divided into three key sections: Life (the museum), Art (the gallery) and Mind (science).
+Each displays a host of revolving local and international exhibits; entry to the first two is free.
 It is the only regional museum in the country to blend art, science and history in this way.
 The museum, art gallery and science centre were combined in 2000.

 Te Manawa’s storehouse encompasses around 55,000 items in total.
-The science area spans some 300 educational and interactive exhibits, exploring everything from communication and electricity to colour, time and biology.
-It is constantly being added to and expanded.
+The ever-expanding science area spans some 300 educational and interactive exhibits, exploring everything from communication and electricity to colour, time and biology.
 There are wildlife displays with frogs, fish, insects and glow worms too.

-The Te Manawa art gallery centres around modern New Zealand art from the second half of the 20th century on, including painting, photography, prints, sculptures, ceramics and installations.
-The 1970s decade is especially well represented here.
+The Te Manawa art gallery centres around modern New Zealand art from the second half of the 20th century to today, including painting, photography, prints, sculptures, ceramics and installations.
+Art from the 1970s is especially well represented.
 Te Manawa focuses on supporting and putting the spotlight on emerging artists, especially Maori and Polynesian artists or works that have ties to the Manawatu region.

 With so much to keep visitors young and old alike occupied, you could easily while away several hours at Te Manawa.
 Te Manawa is located in central Palmerston North, between the Globe Theatre and the Palmerston North Convention Centre.
-Within the Te Manawa courtyard also lie the dual historic buildings of Totaranui Settlers Cottage and Awahou South Schoolhouse.
+Within the Te Manawa courtyard you can also see the dual historic buildings of Totaranui Settlers Cottage and Awahou South Schoolhouse.